sigasi/sigasi_insights/content/manual/rules/verilog_style.md

 ---
-title: Verilog coding style
+title: Verilog Coding Style
 ---

-Sigasi Studio has a number of checks on Verilog coding style.
+Sigasi Studio has a number of checks on Verilog and SystemVerilog coding style.

 ## Empty loops and conditional branches